Bfaith2020/orange-restaurant/README.md

 # Orange Restaurant

 Welcome to the Orange Restaurant project!
-This is a website for a fictional restaurant located in Pretoria, showcasing a blend of exquisite flavors and a warm ambiance.
+This is a website for a  restaurant located in Pretoria, showcasing a blend of exquisite flavors and a warm ambiance.
 link: https://endearing-babka-2accd7.netlify.app/
 ## Features